Summary Page: Matariki and Navigation - Kupe, Cook and Today

 Where you will go

-Your journey starts in space where experts will guide you to the seven stars of the cluster Pleiades, known as Matariki.
-Returning to earth you will use that knowledge to help you navigate your waka across the Wellington harbour.
-After crossing Te Moana-o-Raukawa Cook Strait, you will follow Captain Cook's voyage in the Marlborough Sounds and stand on the very spot of 2 astronomy observation tents depicted in a painting by Cook's ship artist John Webber.
+Your journey starts with experts showing you the basics of navigating by the stars so you can get your bearings and understand how to take directions by the night sky, as did traditional Polynesian navigators.
+You will then use that knowledge to help you navigate your waka across Wellington harbour towards the seven stars of the cluster Pleiades, known as Matariki.
+Next day, after crossing Te Moana-o-Raukawa Cook Strait, you will follow Captain Cook's voyage in the Marlborough Sounds and stand on the very spot of two astronomy observation tents depicted in a painting by Cook's ship artist John Webber.

 Teacher comments about related field trips

 "This particular topic had all my students absolutely hooked - the 95% Māori students in my class felt it was about them and supported their culture and their own learning.
 I love the Inquiry focus, the research skills LEARNZ offers, the range of learning styles - with background information, diaries, audio conferences, images.
 All students are catered for".
 Diane Henderson from Ohaeawai School (2014 He Hokinga Whakaaro virtual field trip)

 "Our focus was Social Sciences Geography and it certainly gave us some future focus discussion points.
 I also wanted to open their eyes to some possibilities re the use of technology and future careers".
 Susan Howes from Tauraroa Area School (2015 High Country hi-tech virtual field trip)

 "My tauira (students) were well engaged about GIS, maps and cartography by the background readings, videos, photos and captions, and listening in on the audioconference.
 They relished the opportunity to experience the ferry, train and plane through virtual learning.
 Good links to the Social Sciences and also Technology".
 Ngawahine Apanui from Te Waha O Rerekohu Area School (2016 Where are we?
 Virtual field trip)